Rewilding your garden will help you give something back to nature.

 Rewilding your garden, or just an area of it, requires you to take more of a hands-off approach and embrace what nature intended.
-It might require a slight adjustment on your behalf to get used to the new, natural beauty look.
+It’s a more passive approach that might require a slight adjustment on your behalf to get used to the new, natural beauty look.
 But it’ll be more than worth it.

 - Make use of vertical space in your garden

 - Think about the bees and the butterflies